abojoudah/cs496-codeswitching/experiments/hypotheses.md

 ---

-## RQ2 — Machine Translation of Code-Switched Text

-**Research Question:**
-How do LLMs preserve semantic and pragmatic meaning when translating Arabic-English code-switched text into fluent English?

-### H1
+### H3
-> We hypothesize that translation quality, as measured by automatic metrics (BLEU, chrF++, BERTScore) and human evaluation, will be lower for Arabizi-based code-switched inputs than for Arabic-script code-switched inputs.

-**Rationale:** Arabizi's non-standard spelling creates ambiguity that disrupts both tokenization and meaning recovery during translation.

-**Maps to:** Table 3 — Per-Dataset Comparison (Arabizi dataset vs AR-EN CS dataset, translation metrics).
+> We hypothesize that all models will perform significantly worse on AR-LAT (Arabizi) tokens than on AR or EN tokens.

+**Rationale:** Arabizi is non-standardized, uses numeral substitutions, and is underrepresented in training data.
+AR and EN are well-established scripts with abundant training resources.

+**Maps to:** Table 2 — Per-Label F1 Breakdown (AR-LAT F1 vs AR F1 and EN F1, across all models).

 ---

-### H2
+### H4
-> We hypothesize that few-shot prompting will produce higher translation quality scores than zero-shot prompting for Arabic-English code-switched translation.

-**Rationale:** Few-shot examples demonstrate the expected output style and help the model handle code-switched input more consistently.
+> We hypothesize that models will perform differently on the Arabizi dataset (English-dominant, Latin-script mixing) compared to the AR-EN CS dataset (Arabic-dominant, script-based mixing).

+**Rationale:** The two datasets have different code-switching densities and dominant languages.
+Models may handle one pattern better than the other depending on their pretraining distribution.

-**Maps to:** Table 1 — Overall Results (Zero-Shot vs Few-Shot rows, translation metric columns).
+**Maps to:** Table 3 — Per-Dataset Comparison (Arabizi dataset vs AR-EN CS dataset, same metrics split by dataset).

 ---

-### H3
-> We hypothesize that human evaluation ratings for semantic preservation will exceed those for pragmatic preservation across all models tested.

-**Rationale:** Literal meaning is easier to recover from surface forms than culturally implied meaning.
-For example, "khalas" can be translated literally as "finished" but pragmatically signals exhaustion or frustration — a distinction models are unlikely to capture consistently.

-**Maps to:** Human Evaluation Table — Semantic score vs Pragmatic score per model.

----

-## RQ3 — Cross-Task and Cross-Model Comparison
+## RQ2 — Cross-Model Comparison

 **Research Question:**
-Which LLM(s) demonstrate superior performance on Arabic-English code-switching tasks, and is there evidence of task-specific specialization (LID vs translation) across models?
+Which LLM(s) demonstrate superior performance on Arabic-English code-switched language identification, and is there a statistically meaningful difference across models?

 ### H1
-> We hypothesize that no single LLM will achieve the highest ranking on both token-level LID and translation tasks simultaneously, indicating task-specific specialization.

-**Rationale:** LID requires strict format compliance and fine-grained label accuracy.
-Translation rewards fluency and semantic coverage.
-These objectives may favor different model architectures or training emphases.

-**Maps to:** Combined summary table — Model rankings on LID (macro F1) vs MT (BLEU/BERTScore) side by side.
+> We hypothesize that among the four models tested, there is a statistically meaningful difference in overall token-level macro F1 for code-switched language identification.

+**Rationale:** Different models have different pretraining data, tokenizers, and multilingual capabilities.
+These differences should produce measurably different LID performance.

+**Maps to:** Table 1 — Overall Results (compare macro F1 across all 4 models).

 ---